proxyroot/proxyroot.github.io/_posts/2020-07-01-integration-user-acceptance-performance-testing.markdown

 ---
 layout: post
 title:  Integration, User Acceptance and Performance tests
 description: Writing tests should be fun and easy.
-Testing was like an ocean for me when i first started writing test and i didn't know how to swim.
-With past few experience i bring some knowledge to you and hope to add value to readers.
+Testing was like an ocean for me when I first started writing test and I didn't know how to swim.
+With past few experience I bring some knowledge to you and hope to add value to readers.
 date:   2020-07-01 19:57:00 +0500
 categories: python pytest selenium uat it pt integration-test performance-test user-acceptance-test chrome
 ---

 Writing tests should be fun and easy.
-Testing was like an ocean for me when i first started writing test and i didn't know how to swim.
-With past few experience i bring some knowledge to you and hope to add value to readers.
+Testing was like an ocean for me when I first started writing test and I didn't know how to swim.
+With past few experience I bring some knowledge to you and hope to add value to readers.

 ### Use Case